Hormonal acne can be a pesky skin problem for many. Not only does it often…

 What Treatments Are Available?

-As with any medical condition, prevention is the best treatment option.
-To increase your chances of preventing acne, make sure you are adopting a healthy skin routine.
+As with any medical condition, prevention is the best acne treatment option.
+To increase your chances of preventing acne, make sure you are adopting a healthy skin routine, eating a healthy diet, and getting plenty of rest.
+If you like to wear makeup, try mineral or non-comedogenic varieties to see if they reduce breakouts.

 For instance, you want to aim to wash your face at least twice a day.
 However, you want to make sure you’re gently cleansing your face (and not scrubbing too hard).
 As hard as it might be, if you do see a pimple appear, you need to refrain from popping (or picking at) it, as doing so will increase your chances of scarring.
 Also, avoid tanning beds and suntanning, as it will not help your skin condition, but instead, will increase your risk of developing skin cancer.